-The first task that the Pen Tool can do is to create clipping paths and shapes all along with the artboard and wherever needed.
-Those shapes and paths can be duplicated and manipulated.
-By duplicating and manipulating those shapes and paths, one can easily create complex selections, masks, and objects.
+The first task the Pen Tool can do is to create clipping paths and shapes with the artboard and wherever needed.
+Then, those shapes and paths can be duplicated and manipulated.

-The brush tool and pencil tool are only capable of drawing pixels over the image.
+The brush and pencil tools can only draw pixels over the image.
 But the Pen Tool is not like them.
-It is quite different and vast from those two tools.
+It is pretty different and vast from those two tools.
 While using the pen tool, it always creates a vector path on the artboard.

 What Are Some Common Uses for The Photoshop Pen Tool?